How SolCrys Works

-How SolCrys measures AI visibility - real-user fidelity, not API approximations
+How we measure AI visibility - real-user fidelity, not API approximations

 Questions this guide answers

-• How do AI visibility platforms capture data?
+- How does SolCrys capture AI visibility data?

 Direct answer

-Why measurement methodology is the trust question buyers should ask first
+Why we treat measurement methodology as the first trust question

 AI engines are noisy.
-Ask the same question twice in two minutes and you can get materially different answers - this is a documented property of how the underlying language models sample tokens, not a bug.
+Ask the same engine the same question twice in two minutes and you can get materially different answers - this is a documented property of how the underlying language models sample tokens, not a bug.
 Different users on the same engine often get different responses depending on regional model routing, account history, and live-web variability.
-An AEO platform that hides how it deals with this is asking you to trust their charts on faith.
+We don't think a platform that hides how it deals with this deserves your trust.

-• A timestamped audit artifact for every data point.
+- A timestamped response record for every data point.

 Why the consumer surface matters more than the API

-The consumer products are not thin wrappers over the public API.
-Consumer ChatGPT routes to a specific default model, with web search enabled by default in many regions, and applies post-processing that the public API does not.
-Google AI Overviews and AI Mode have no public API at all - every Overviews tracker on the market today is doing some form of SERP capture under the hood; we just do it openly and document it.
-Amazon Rufus is embedded inside the Amazon shopping UX and surfaces product cards, prices, and Q&A that reflect live retailer data, none of which is exposed via any public Amazon API.
+The consumer products are not always thin wrappers over the public API.
+Consumer chat surfaces can route to different default models, enable different tools, or apply post-processing that the public API does not.
+Google AI Overviews and AI Mode have no public API at all - every Overviews tracker on the market today is doing some form of SERP capture under the hood; we document the capture path instead of treating it as interchangeable with an API call.

 A platform that 'tracks ChatGPT' by hitting a generic API endpoint is measuring something - but it is not measuring what your buyers see.
 The two outputs can diverge enough that fixing one does not move the other.